PCR Bizarre

 source

 Kary Mullis won the Nobel Prize in Chemistry in 1993 for inventing the PCR test.
 He confirmed that the result of a PCR test does not tell whether you're sick or not or whether you're infectious or not because it also detects dead virus parts that are left over from previous infection.
 It would have been extremely interesting to know what a true scientist like him would think about the whole COVID-1984 episode, especially the PCR debacle which is being misused to support incredibly destructive global lockdowns and massive power shifts from people to power elite.
-In May of 1996, Mullis was interviewed by Dr. Gary Null in which he talked about HIV and Dr Fauci, the director of the National Institute of Allergy and Infectious Diseases (NIAID) and the Chief Medical Advisor to the US President, who played a leading role in the COVID-1984 pLandemic.
+In May of 1996, Mullis was interviewed by Dr. Gary Null in which he talked about HIV and Dr Fauci, the director of the National Institute of Allergy and Infectious Diseases, or NIAID, and the Chief Medical Advisor to the US President, who played a leading role in the COVID-1984 pLandemic.
 He said the following...

 source

-Those guys have got an agenda which is not what we would like them to have, being that we pay for them to take care of our health in some way.
-See also UNhealth.
-Unfortunately Mullis died on August 7, 2019, shortly before the outbreak of COVID-19, from complications of pneumonia.
-How bizarre.
-Related to HIV PCR testing Mullis once stated: Quantitative PCR is an oxymoron. ...
+Quantitative PCR is an oxymoron. ...
 PCR is intended to identify substances qualitatively, but by its very nature is unsuited for estimating numbers.
 Although there is a common misimpression that the viral-load tests actually count the number of viruses in the blood, these tests cannot detect free, infectious viruses at all; they can only detect proteins that are believed, in some cases wrongly, to be unique to HIV.
 The tests can detect genetic sequences of viruses, but not viruses themselves.
-This PCR test is used by people like Dr Fauci as the so-called "gold standard" of this pLandemic.